 Our Auckland office in Westhaven was dated and dull.
 Now, it’s a light-filled, flexible, enjoyable space that promotes collaboration.

-The Opus Westhaven office is currently undergoing a refurbishment.
+The WSP Opus Westhaven office is currently undergoing a refurbishment.
 The new office layout encourages interaction between different teams through the removal of boundaries, physical and perceived, from the existing floor layout.

 To promote this interaction and communication, an interactive core has been designed.
 It has a variety of spaces such as meeting rooms, quiet rooms, writeable walls, pin boards, recycling and printing centres to encourage cross-pollination of ideas in currently unused areas.

 We undertook a range of tasks to drive the new Westhaven office from concept to completion.
 This included stakeholder consultation, design, construction programming and project management.

 The new office has three distinctive zones to promote modern, flexible working that responds to different user needs:

 1. The reception area: creates a strong impact on clients and staff through its striking ambiance and materiality.
 Focal points like the reception counter and meeting rooms have been highlighted through the use of contrasting colours, aiding visitors’ navigation.

 2. The library: reinforces WSP Opus’ corporate identity with its colour scheme.
 It contains café style and soft seating that encourages a comfortable environment for study, meetings and informal discussions.